Baz Bahadur Chand: Later years and cognitive decline

 Baz Bahadur Chand showed symptoms of cognitive decline and also became paranoid.
 The once popular and celebrated ruler gained a notorious reputation in his later years.

 A Dalakoti Brahmin deceived the Maharaja by suggesting that his failure to regularly test his officers could lead to betrayal.
 When the Maharaja asked for a way to conduct such a test, the Brahmin proposed a method: he would place two heaps of rice—one containing good rice and the other containing bad rice.
 By touching either heap, he claimed he could determine which officers and courtiers were loyal and which were not.
 Since Baz Bahadur Chand has developed paranoia and other mental issues in his old age, he believed him.
 Following this advice, the Maharaja ordered his servants and courtiers to participate in the test.
 Based on the Brahmin's judgments, many individuals were deemed disloyal and subsequently executed.

 Whomsoever the Dalakoti Brahmin wanted to be killed, he declared him bad on the ground that he had touched the heap of rice.
 In this way on the advice of the Brahmin the Maharaja got hundreds of his men killed.
 Eyes of many more were pulled out.
 Since then, the Kumaoni proverb goes "वर्ष भया अस्सी, बुद्धि गई नस्सी " (When one becomes eighty years old, his wisdom is destroyed).

 Sri Sundar Bhandari, a trusted attendant from the village of Bajel in Almora, was a favorite of Maharaja Baz Bahadur Chand.
 One day, he warned the Maharaja that he had been misled by the Dalakoti Brahmin and had unjustly executed many individuals, causing discontent among his officers.
 The Maharaja, however, insisted that he never ordered executions without proper inquiry and believed the rice test to be a fair method of judgment.

 To challenge this belief, Sundar Bhandari set up two heaps of rice and told the Maharaja that one heap would signify that he considered the ruler bad, while the other would indicate he saw him as good.
 By chance, Sundar Bhandari touched the heap containing bad rice.
 This unexpected turn of events made the Maharaja realize the flaws in the test.
 Acknowledging his mistake, he punished Dalakoti and admitted that he had committed a grave injustice.
 As a gesture of remorse, he provided financial support to the families of those who had been executed.
 Despite this, people remained fearful of approaching him.

 It is said that Maharaja Baz Bahadur Chand was greatly hurt by this sin.

 Abdication

 Due to his declining physical and mental health, Maharaja Baz Bahadur Chand abdicated in favour of prince Udyot Chand in 1678, at the age of 80.

-On the abdication of Maharaja Baz Bahadur Chand, the next Maharaja Udyot Chand was summoned from Gangoli and he unopposed and gladly ascended the throne.
-People were happy that the old Maharaja was no more the ruler because of his declined mental state and recent array of executions.
+On the abdication of Maharaja Baz Bahadur Chand, the next Maharaja Udyot Chand was summoned from Gangoli and ascended the throne unopposed.
+The abdication was reportedly met with popular support due to Baz Bahadur Chand's declining mental state and a recent array of executions.